 - Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

 - Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Air Conditioning: Turn your air conditioner on to aid in drying during the summer or in more humid regions.
+- Air Conditioning: Turn your air conditioner on to assist with drying in summertime or in humid areas of the country.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
 (Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if at all possible.
+- Carpets: Avoid walking on carpet when possible.
 Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not wipe or attempt to wash ceilings and other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

 - Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by water, storm, mold, fire or other disaster, Call Paul!